kodydeda4/macos-firetodos/README.md

 ## Important

-Firebase projects require a GoogleServiceInfo.plist file to run.
+Firetodos does not use the Firebase Cocoa Pods.
+However, Firebase projects do require a GoogleServiceInfo.plist file to run.
 You'll have to create your own project in Firebase console and then copy the generated file into your project in Xcode.